Pola

 Pitfalls and Quality Checks

 First: Cliché.
-If a rebel consists only of provocation or a sage only of long texts, it quickly becomes shallow.
-Our antidote is simple: Formulate your archetype as your own figure.
-Not 'the magician', but 'the magician who remains understandable'.
-Not 'the ruler', but 'the ruler who takes responsibility'.
+If a Rebel only consists of provocation or a Sage only of long texts, it quickly becomes shallow.
+Our antidote is simple: Formulate your archetype as your own character.
+Not "the Magician," but "the Magician who remains understandable".
+Not "the Ruler," but "the Ruler who takes responsibility".

 Second: Inconsistency.
-Many teams define the archetype—and forget it in the next sprint.
-Here, a quality check helps, which you can perform regularly, for example quarterly:
+Many teams define the archetype—and forget it by the next sprint.
+Here a quality check helps that you can do regularly, for example, once a quarter:

-1) Take five current touchpoints (homepage, newsletter, social post, support mail, product page).
+1) Take five current touchpoints (homepage, newsletter, social post, support email, product page).

 3) Mark what works against it.

-4) Decide on a specific correction for the next month.
+4) Decide on a concrete correction for the next month.

-This is not a big audit, rather a short reality check.
+This is not a big audit, more like a quick reality check.

-Third: Wishful image vs. truth.
-If leaders 'order' an archetype that doesn't fit the culture, the worst breaks occur.
-Then the website becomes 'warm and approachable', while sales push coldly.
+Third: Wishful image instead of reality.
+If leaders "order" an archetype that doesn't fit the culture, the worst gaps arise.
+Then the website becomes "warm and approachable," while sales are pushy.
 Or the purpose sounds huge, but no one can explain what it means in everyday life.

 Fourth: Too many mixes.
-We hesitate to say it so bluntly, but it’s true: If you want to play three or four archetypes simultaneously, it becomes generic.
-You’ll be a bit right everywhere—and memorable nowhere.
+We don't like to say it so clearly, but it's true: If you want to play three or four archetypes at once, it becomes arbitrary.
+You'll be a bit right everywhere—and memorable nowhere.

-And then there is a digital special case: the 'AI copy'.
-If you automate texts, social captions, or support responses without a clear brand voice, it creates monotony.
-Therefore, we recommend at least maintaining a small, written archetype translation (Do’s/Don’ts, word fields, examples) and placing it where the team works.
+And there's a digital special case: the "AI Copy."
+If you automate texts, social captions, or support responses without a clear brand voice, uniformity arises.
+That's why we recommend keeping at least a small, written archetype translation (Do’s/Don'ts, word fields, examples) and storing it where the team works.

-If you know these pitfalls, the model does not become tighter but freer.
-Because you don't have to constantly reinvent who you are—you can focus on implementing it better.
+If you know these pitfalls, the model doesn't become narrower, but freer.
+Because you don't constantly have to reinvent who you are—you can focus on implementing it better.

 Mini Case Archetype Change Effect